Let’s be honest, as you first start using dilators, it can be an uncomfortable and deeply unsexy experience.

 This glimpse of ‘oh my body can accept penetration’ can be a useful tool for reshaping our connection with our body, offering us a physical reminder of what we are capable of, not to mention creating a positive memory to go along with the penetration we can look back on.

-However, for me, this positive has its limitations, and numbing cream, if you choose to use it, should only be for a short period of time.
+However, for me, this positive has its limitations, and numbing cream, if you choose to use it, should be used only for a short period of time.
 When it comes to vaginismus, working on accepting penetration is only one part of the journey; you need to be able to be fully present with your body’s reactions to fully step into your body’s connection with pleasure.

 I believe that if you were to try it, then it should be used for a short time at the beginning, as you get your body used to the feeling of using dilators.